danielroelfs/danielroelfs.com/content/cv/index.md

 ## Skills & Languages

-Daily use of Python, R, SQL (various dialects), bash, AWS, Snowflake, Git, and common packages and module.
+Daily use of Python, R, SQL (various dialects), bash, AWS, Databricks, Snowflake, Git, and common packages and module.
 Experience also with MATLAB, LaTeX, HTML/CSS.
 Have previously worked with Google Cloud, SLURM.{{< marginnote >}}some of these skills are documented on [GitHub](https://github.com/danielroelfs) also{{< /marginnote >}}

 {{< gap \"0.5rem\" >}}